Asquera/warden-hmac-authentication/README.md

 parameters defaults to the chosen authentication parameter for query-based auth and is empty for header-based auth.
 If a required parameter or header is not included in the request, no authentication attempt will be made for the strategy.

-Additional required headers and parameters can be defined using the `:required_headers` and `:required_parameters` config options.
-Keep in mind that additional required parameters will be required for header-based authentication as well as additional required headers will be required for query-based authentication.

 ## Other optional headers

 Some headers are optional but should be included in the signature of the request if present.
 The default list of optional headers